 Noise measurements were made of the existing landfill operations (refer to measurement for Site 3).
-The noise measurement at this location was 55.2 dBA Leq at a distance of 1,500 feet.
-The 55.2 dBA Leq at 1,500 feet was interpolated to be approximately 87.6 dBA Leq at 50 feet (based on the actual noise measurement of two active pieces of equipment).
-Because the number of pieces of equipment would increase, from approximately 25 to 35 (based on the permitted 3,400 tons per day), the noise level would increase by approximately 1.5 dBA, to 89.1 dBA Leq at 50 feet.
+The noise measurement at this location was 55.2 dBA L{eq} at a distance of 1,500 feet.
+This noise level is representative of the unmitigated existing landfill operations, and will be used as a base noise level to calculate potential future landfill noise levels.
+There were two dozers operating at the active landfill disposal area where trucks were depositing their loads, approximately 1,500 feet from the measurement site.
+The road that vehicles used to exit the landfill passed as close as approximately 700 feet from the measurement site.
+The noise monitor was on a slope with a higher elevation than the landfill, and had direct line-of-sight with the active equipment.
+Other equipment was not seen as landfill operations can be spread out over large distances.
+The 55.2 dBA Leq at 1,500 feet was interpolated to be approximately 87.6 dBA L{eq} at 50 feet (based on the actual noise measurement of two active pieces of equipment).
+Because the number of pieces of equipment would increase, from approximately 25 to 35 (based on the permitted 3,400 tons per day), the landfill expansion noise level would increase by approximately 1.5 dBA, to 89.1 dBA Leq at 50 feet.
 During a busier scenario, there could be more than two pieces of equipment running.
 The noise level was adjusted to 92.1 dBA Leq to include a 3 dBA safety factor to account for these busier times.
 Because there is an increase in the number of equipment in the proposed landfill operations, the 3 dBA factor is warranted.
 Therefore, the 92.1 dBA Leq at 50 feet was used as a base noise level to determine the potential future landfill operation noise levels at the surrounding sensitive land uses.

 The nearest sensitive land uses are located to the north, northeast, southeast, east and west, and are estimated to be generally between approximately 1,300 and 3,550 feet from the landfill active areas in the initial phases.
-The general locations of these sensitive receptor sites are shown in Figure 6.10-6.
 In the final phases the distances to the landfill active areas are approximately 2,000 to 4,150 feet.
 In the initial phases the landfill is much lower than most of the surrounding area.
 The surrounding ridgelines in this situation act like a large noise barrier since they break the line of sight between the operations and the receptors.
 For some sites, the final phases will be the worst case scenario as natural shielding would be diminished due to the higher landfill elevations.
 Some areas including the north and northeast are much lower than the landfill and have intervening ridges that prevent line of sight now and in the future.
-Cross-sections depicting these topography effects are provided in Appendix L.
+Cross-sections depicting these topography effects are provided in the Appendix.

-Noise criteria, ambient measurements and distances for each noise sensitive receptor site are presented in Table 6.10-8.
-The projected landfill noise levels under Variation 1 and the applicable noise limits for each of these surrounding sites are presented in Table 6.10-9.
+Noise criteria, ambient measurements and distances for each noise sensitive receptor site are presented in Table 14.
+The projected landfill noise levels and the applicable noise limits for each of these surrounding sites are presented in Table 15.
 The projected noise levels take into account the natural intervening topography in the area.
 At select locations noted with an asterisk, the noise levels also account for soil berms that are implemented as part of the existing operation.